diggy680/diggy680/README.md

-- 👋 Hi, I’m @diggy680
+- 👋 Hi, I’m Alex Berdote
-- 👀 I’m interested in ethical hacking
+- 👀 I’m interested in financial analytics
-- 🌱 I’m currently learning javaScript
+- 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me N/A
+- 📫 How to reach me berdotea@gmail.com

 <!---
 diggy680/diggy680 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.